lowRISC/opentitan/doc/contributing/hw/comportability/README.md

 }
 ```

-### Interrupts per module

-A peripheral generates a separate interrupt for each event and sends them all as bundle to the local processor's interrupt module.
-"Disambiguation", or the determining of which interrupt has woken the processor, is done at the processor in its handler (to be specified eventually in the core processor specification).
-This is as distinct from a model in which each peripheral would send only one interrupt, and the processor would disambiguate by querying the peripheral to figure out which interrupt was triggered.

-### Defining Interrupts

-The configuration file defined above specifies all that needs to be known about the interrupts in the standard case.
-The following sections specify what comes out of various tools based upon the simple list defined in the above example.

-### Register Creation

-For every peripheral, by default, three registers are **automatically** created to manage each of the interrupts for that peripheral (as defined in the `interrupt_list` portion of the Hjson file).
-Every interrupt has one field bit for each of three registers.
-(It is an error condition if there are more than 32 interrupts per peripheral.)
-The three registers are the `INTR_STATE` register, the `INTR_ENABLE` register, and the `INTR_TEST` register.
-They are placed at the top of the peripheral's address map in that order automatically by the `reggen` tool.

-The `INTR_ENABLE` register is readable and writeable by the CPU (`rw`), with one bit per interrupt which, when true, enables the interrupt of the module to be reported to the output to the processor.
-The `INTR_STATE` register for the event type interrupt is readable by the CPU and each bit may be written with `1` to clear it (`rw1c`), so that a read of the register indicates the current state of all latched interrupts, and a write of `1` to any field clears the state of the corresponding interrupt.
-`INTR_TEST` for the event type interrupt is a write-only (`wo`) register that allows software to test the reporting of the interrupt, simulating a trigger of the original event, the setting of the `INTR_STATE` register, and the raised level of the interrupt output to the processor (modulo the effect of `INTR_ENABLE`).
-No modifications to other portions of the hardware (eg. clearing of FIFO pointers) occurs.
-`INTR_STATE` and `INTR_TEST` for the status type interrupt differ from them in the event type interrupts.
-The details will be described later (TBD).
-See the next section for the hardware implementation.

-The contents of the `INTR_STATE` register do **not** take into consideration the enable value, but rather show the raw state of all latched hardware interrupt events.
-The output interrupt to the processor ANDs the interrupt state with the interrupt enable register before sending to the processor for consideration.
+If SW cannot address the root cause of the interrupt, or wishes to defer handling, it should mask the interrupt, either at the peripheral or at some point further up the tree such as at the PLIC.
+Masking at the peripheral can be achieved by clearing the corresponding bit in `INTR_ENABLE`.

-### Interrupt Hardware Implementation
+### Interrupt Hardware Implementation (Event Type)

-All interrupts as sent to the processor are active-high level interrupts of equal severity<sup>2</sup>.
-Taking an interrupt `foo` as an example, the block diagram below shows the hardware implementation.
+Taking an interrupt `foo` as an example, the block diagram below shows one possible hardware implementation.
-The assumption is that there is an internal signal (call it `event_foo`) that indicates the detection of the event that is to trigger the interrupt.
+We assume that an internal signal (call it `event_foo`) indicates the detection of the event that is to trigger the interrupt.
-The block diagram shows the interaction between that event, the three defining software-facing registers, and the output interrupt `intr_foo_o`.
+The block diagram shows the interaction between that event, the three software-facing registers, and the output interrupt `intr_foo_o`.

-<sup>2</sup> Higher priority interrupts in the form of a Non-Maskable Interrupt (NMI) are expected to be overlaid in the future.

 ![Example Interrupt HW](comportability_diagram_intr_hw.svg)